plblum/jivs/README.md

 ```
 Initially, you can leave its configuration unchanged.
 Customize the file
 later as described in the documentation.

+See the [detailed installation guide](./docs/Installing_Jivs.md) for more
+information.

 # Digging in